AAPI Heritage Month Member Spotlight: Loubel Galik

 I have not been an AFP member for a long time, but my three years on the board has been invaluable and I have loved the experience!
 Most importantly I have met life-long friends who have taught me lessons both in and out of the office.

+4.How long have you been working in fundraising?
 I have worked in fundraising for 20 years.
 I started at local breast cancer organization and had the honor to work with survivors, their families, advocates, physicians and supporters for 13 years.
 I then transitioned to Sterling where I am living the dream of working with nonprofits throughout Houston in every sector with the city’s best professionals, board members and philanthropists.

+5.What keeps you motivated at your organization?
 I love Houston, partnering with all our clients and the outstanding work they do – whether it be in the arts, green space, human services or education.
 Their missions are all different, but their vision to play a role to improve and advance the lives of Houstonians are equally extraordinary.

+6. Tell us about a fundraising accomplishment that you’re most proud of?
 The fundraising accomplishment I am most proud of is not a moment or project.
 I am most proud of the people I have met throughout the country doing this work.
 I am constantly in awe and admiration for those who work in the nonprofit world – their dedication is unmatched, the passion and compassion they hold, their work ethic mind-blowing.
 I cannot think of another career or professional that introduces you to such a versatile and amazing group of human beings.
 I am proud to even be part of their squad.

+7.If you could describe your job in one to two sentences, what would you say?
 Nonprofits exist for the good of us all and Sterling exists for the good of nonprofits.
 How lucky am I to be a part of that?!